 - Millet is a lovely sweet flour, but it does tend to make bread taste a little cakey, which is why I rely more heavily on sorghum.
 Needless to say, it might also tint your bread yellow.

 - I have pivoted from using white rice flour in the preferment.
+I now use sorghum flour.
 Using a wholegrain flour in it’s place amplifies the sourness of the loaf, because the starter has something ‘wholemeal’ to eat.
 If you prefer a less pronounced sourdough, you could probably use white rice flour.
 However, I’d recommend adjusting the water content to suit, as white rice is a thirstier flour than sorghum.

 - At the moment I am using a 100% white rice flour starter.
 This began out of necessity (due to 2020) but I quite like it.
 Personally I still recommend growing the starter on wholegrain flour before transitioning it.
 Here is my sourdough starter guide, in case you haven’t read it yet.